-As a result of the negotiations with SURF and SIVON, Google has committed to make certain UI changes in the future, to ensure that managed account owners have permanent access to the correct legal information.
-This task will be completed by [date confidential].
-[Confidential] In view of the interim solution to personalise the information about the access of the school admins, and Google's commitment to deploy a permanent solution [confidential] this element of this high risk is sufficiently mitigated.
+As a result of the negotiations with SURF and SIVON, Google has committed to make certain UI changes in the future.
+In view of the interim solution to personalise the information about the access of the school admins, and Google's commitment to deploy a permanent solution [confidential], this element of this high risk is sufficiently mitigated.